 If you do not have graphical access to the machine where you are installing, the installation program can be run using a text-only interface.
 This can be useful when running over slow connections or as a simplified interface.
 This interface should automatically be invoked if it senses there is not a graphical interface, but can also be manually specified if desired by adding the --mode text argument when running the CSDS installer at the command line, for example:

 You will be walked through the same installation procedure as in the graphical interface and have the same options.
 This option is not available on Windows, but you can use the unattended mode (see below).

 Silent install using the command line

-The technology used by the CSD installers allows all data normally entered in the graphical installer interface to instead be specified directly via command line arguments when running the installer in a terminal window.
-This enables silent and unattended installation, which can be useful for mass deployments of the software in an automated fashion.
+The technology used by the CSD installers allows all info normally entered in the graphical installer interface to instead be specified directly via command line arguments.
+This enables silent / unattended installation, which can be useful for mass deployments of the software.

 Running the installation program in a terminal/shell with the --help option will provide a complete list of the command-line options available.
 For example:

 Below are some of the more common options or scenarios.

 - --mode unattended will force the installer to operate in batch/unattended mode.
 There are several associated options that are required for automated installations:

 - --prefix give the root directory of the installation.
 On Linux, it will default to $HOME/CCDC, on Windows to C:\Program Files\CCDC and /Applications/CCDC on MacOS.

 - --unattendedmodeui can take the values: